Lunedor/mpv-youtube-search/README.md

 ```lua
 local GRID_WIDTH, GRID_HEIGHT = 1360, 900
 ```

-Non-fullscreen/non-maximized windows resize to fit the grid target footprint and restore previous geometry upon closing or playback execution.
+Non‑fullscreen/non‑maximized windows resize to fit the grid target footprint and restore previous geometry upon closing or playback execution.

+---

 ## Troubleshooting

-### Search fails with status `-2` or subprocess spawn error
+### Search or feeds fail with status `-2` or subprocess spawn error

-* Check binary availability:
+- Check binary availability:
-* Windows: `where yt-dlp` / `where ffmpeg`
+  - Windows: `where yt-dlp` / `where ffmpeg`
-* Linux/macOS: `which yt-dlp` / `which ffmpeg`
+  - Linux/macOS: `which yt-dlp` / `which ffmpeg`

-* If using conda/venv wrappers on Windows, point `yt_dlp_path` directly to the compiled `.exe` or ensure PATH inheritance reaches mpv GUI launcher.
+- If using conda/venv wrappers on Windows, point `yt_dlp_path` directly to the compiled `.exe` or ensure `PATH` inheritance reaches the mpv GUI launcher.

 ### Thumbnails show `No Image` or stuck on `Loading...`

-* Verify `ffmpeg` output stream / CLI availability.
+- Verify `ffmpeg` CLI availability.
-* Check write permissions for `~~/ytsearch_bgra`.
+- Check write permissions for `~~/ytsearch_bgra`.

+### Extended version: feeds show “Feed empty” or “Cookies not available”

+- Ensure Firefox is installed.
+- Make sure mpv can access your Firefox profile (same user, standard install).
+- If cookie refresh fails repeatedly:
+  - Try closing Firefox and restarting mpv.
+  - Or manually export cookies to a file and set `cookie_path` in the config.

+> On Linux, Chrome/Edge cookies may fail if the browser’s keyring is locked or inaccessible.
+Firefox is currently the most reliable option.

+---

+## License / Notes

+- This project uses `yt-dlp` and `ffmpeg` as external tools.
+- No API keys or tokens are hardcoded; authenticated feeds rely solely on your local browser cookies.
+- Mix/radio (`RD…`) items are filtered out because they cannot be played reliably as standalone playlists.